0xdecae/Cordyceps-Militaris/README.md

     - Module Framework
       - Build
         - Cmds:
+	  - load <module>
+          - set options?
+          - fire
       - [L/W] Module: Move/Copy agent to be executed at startup (research ways to do so)
       - [W] Module: Use the WinAPI to return information and create a profile for a target (See https://github.com/fdiskyou/hunter)
       - [L/W] Module: Evasion implementation and tactics
       - [L/W] Module: Upload and hide Supervisor script which will surveil the agent to recreate and re-execute upon deletion (after a random time period)
       - [L] Module: Transfer and implement Diamorphine
       - [L] Module: Basic BASHRC, PROFILE, or CRON Persistence
-      - insert more ideas here...
     - Size
       - Monitor, keep it small - Remove C++ elements, reduce to strictly C
     - Certification/Authentication